backpackcloud/backpackcloud.github.io/_posts/chronic-chronicles/2026-06-29-the-pegasus-of-the-apocalypse.md

 (Verse 1)

 There came a day the devils swore
 To forge a beast unlike before.
 Not built with fire, steel, or flame,
 But something wearing freedom's name.

 They wrapped it in a coat of green,
 The kind that makes all sinners clean.
 "Save the forests, save the skies!"
 They whispered softly through their lies.

 (Chorus)

 Ride away, ride away,
 On the Pegasus of Doom.
 Three wheels spinning, smiling wide,
 Marching straight toward your tomb.

 Paint it bright and call it hope,
 Tell the world it's safe and wise.
 Every mile it steals your soul,
 While innocence believes the lies.

 (Verse 2)

 Da Vinci sketched from dawn till night,
 To build a rival fit to fight.
 He failed, of course, but made a wage,
 Selling toys through history's page.

 The Addams Family took one glance,
 Refused to give the beast a chance.
 "Safer things exist," they cried,
 "Like jumping with your pride untied."

 (Verse 3)

 Sauron smiled and signed the scroll,
 Delighted by its destined role.
 The Elves abandoned Middle-earth,
 Seeking somewhere filled with mirth.

 Rio welcomed every one,
 Far from darkness, far from One.
-No more rings upon their hands—
+No more rings upon their hands.
 Just safer shores and warmer sands.

 (Chorus)

 Ride away, ride away,
 On the Pegasus of Doom.
 Three wheels spinning, smiling wide,
 Marching straight toward your tomb.

 Paint it bright and call it hope,
 Tell the world it's safe and wise.
 Every mile it steals your soul,
 While innocence believes the lies.

 (Bridge)

 Achilles thought he'd found his day,
 To drag brave Hector home in sway.
 The wheels betrayed the hero's pride;
 His swollen heel could never hide.

 Hades laughed and closed the gate.
 Even Hell feared such a fate.

 (Verse 4)

 Then came my own unlucky ride,
 With laughing children by my side.
 The market trip was calm and sweet...
 Until that cursed left-foot beat.

 The Inverted Triangle fell,
 Sliding straight through asphalt Hell.
 Helmets saved the little crew;
 My dignity?
 It never grew.

 The road wore red, but healed just fine.
 My knees still curse that grand design.

 (Final Chorus)

 Ride away, ride away,
 On the Pegasus of Doom.
 Smile beneath its cheerful paint;
 Hidden waits your certain gloom.

 Days have passed—I climb the stairs
 Like every step's my final test.
 The People Grinder waits in silence,
 Patient for another quest.

 (Outro)